openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### POSTagger (language tags)

 You need to provide a model for POS tagging at '<OPENHAB_USERDATA>/actiontemplatehli/pos.bin' for your language.
 This will produce a language tag for each token, that can be used in 'optionalLanguageTags' to make some optional for scoring.
+Please note that these labels may be different depending on the model, please refer to your model's documentation.
 As an example:

 The tokens "that,sounds,good" produces the tags "DT,VBZ,JJ".